jaxio/jaxio.github.com/documentation/celerio/extraction.md

 ---------

-The database schema extraction is performed by `maven-dbmetadata-plugin`, a Maven 2 plugin provided by Jaxio.
+The database schema extraction is performed by `dbmetadata-maven-plugin`, a Maven plugin provided by Jaxio.

 This plugin connects to a relational database using JDBC, retrieves the database schema metadata and write it into an XML file.